-Another possible source for the next address is one of the 14-17 index registers of DAG2 (Data Address Generator 2), used when a register indirect jump is executed, as shown in the following instruction:
+Another possible source for the next address is one of the I4-I7 index registers of DAG2 (Data Address Generator 2), used when a register indirect jump is executed as in the following instruction:

-'''

 JUMP (I4);

-'''

-In this example, the PC is loaded from DAG2 via the PMA bus.
-(See Chapter 4, "Data Address Generators" for detailed information about the data address generators.)
+In this case the program counter (PC) is loaded from DAG2 via the PMA bus.
+(Data address generators are described in Chapter 4.)